 Documented or undocumented knowledge, creative ideas, or expressions of the human mind that have commercial (monetary) value and are protectable under copyright, patent, service mark, trademark, or trade secret laws from imitation, infringement, and dilution.
 Intellectual property includes brand names, discoveries, formulas, inventions, know-how, registered designs, software, and works of artistic, literary, or musical nature.
 It is one of the most readily-traded properties in the digital marketplace.

-Interestingly, the ‘digital marketplace’ is the very reason why copyright infringement is currently such an emotive topic; piracy is rampant because the ‘Net has made it so easy to share and download someone else’s work without paying for it.
+Interestingly, the ‘digital marketplace’ is the very reason why copyright infringement is such an emotive topic.
+Piracy is rampant because the ‘Net has made it so easy to share and download someone else’s work without paying for it.
 More on that later.

-The Global Voice Acting Academy has published a rate guide that’s regularly updated and has come to be seen as something of a gold standard when it comes to determining fees or, at the very least, a starting point for negotiation.
-All the different types of usage are also clearly detailed and specified.
+The Global Voice Acting Academy has published a rate guide that’s regularly updated.
+Gravy for the Brain does too.
+Actors see these as something of a gold standard, although the rates aren’t frequently adhered to.
+At the very least, it’s a starting point for negotiation.
+It also details and specifies all the different types of usage.

 The Internet has certainly knocked copyright into a constant state of flux.
 There’s been an explosion in content and content creation.
 Copyright trolls are keeping vigilant eyes on everything and instituting legal proceedings at the drop of a hat.
 Legal practitioners around the globe — as well as governments, for that matter — are trying to formulate and reformulate legislation with each new challenge to the status quo.